Bigger Than Love, Benjamin Gibbard

 I’m on a M. Ward bender right now

-The day started with a wonderful film workshop by Johnny.
+The day started with a wonderful film workshop.
 It was a fascinating discussion ranging from technical matters, such as metering and the importance of using a pro lab, Johnny also covered artistic areas such as developing your own style.
 The workshop was inviting and interactive — with great examples and a rich set of questions/answers.

 After the workshop the group went on a photowalk from SoHo, through Little Italy, Chinatown and then over the Manhattan Bridge into Brooklyn.
 The day ended with dinner at 61 Local.